forkdrop/forkdrop_suite/README.md

 Documentation
 ==============

-This is only a very brief overview, we suggest seeing our more detailed and screen shot-filled guides linked from the [the forkdrop.io page](https://forkdrop.io/suite) to help you get started.
+This is only a very brief overview, we suggest seeing our more detailed and screenshot-illustrated guides linked from the [the forkdrop.io page](https://forkdrop.io/suite) to help you get started.

 Transacting
 ===========